sorgloomer/sync-require.js/README.md

    * like very small frameworks
    * are going to use your modules only in browsers (but not in Node.js or Rhino, etc..)

-Then you will probably be happy with tiny-require.
+Then you will probably be happy with sync-require.

 How does it work?
 -----------------
-TinyRequire injects three functions into window:
+syncRequire injects three functions into window:
-   * ```module```: Defines a name for the next module definition.
-Tiny-require doesn't use filenames to identify modules, instead it uses explicit module name definitions.
+   * ```module```: Defines a name for the next module definition. sync-require doesn't use filenames to identify modules, instead it uses explicit module name definitions.
 This way the files can be simply concatenated, and it will preserve all module names accordingly.
 This function is separated from the define function to maintain some compatibility with RequireJs's ```define```.
       * ```module(name:string)``` - Sets the name of the next definition to ```name```.
    * ```define```: Registers a factory method for a module.
 It uses the module name previously defined by the ```module``` function.
 The factory method is guaranteed to run at most once, only when it is needed by a dependency resolution.
       * ```define(factory:function)``` - Defines a module without dependencies.
 The factory method will be called without arguments.